SemanticMediaWiki/SemanticExtraSpecialProperties/docs/configuration.md

 - `_APPROVEDBY` adds a property called "Approved by" which records the user that approved a page if the [Approved Revs][Approved Revs] extension is installed
 - `_APPROVEDDATE` adds a property called "Approved date" which records the date a page was approved if the [Approved Revs][Approved Revs] extension is installed
 - `_APPROVEDSTATUS` adds a property called "Approval status" which records the approvement status of a page if the [Approved Revs][Approved Revs] extension is installed
+- `_PAGEIMG` adds a property called "PageImages" which records PageImages of a page if the [PageImages][PageImages] extension is installed

 ## Additional configuration